Publishing

 Publish Button

-Once the publish is complete, the system will present a success message, which includes a link to view the published page in a new window.
+Once the publish is complete, the system will present a success message, which includes a link to view either the test page or published (live) page.

 Publish Button